mhhoban/basic-blog/README.md

 ###Functional Tests:

-The functional tests that come bundled with BasicBlog use selenium and the selenium Chrome WebDriver.
-The project comes with the driver for MacOS, but if you want to run the functional tests on other OSes you can download the corresponding webdriver, (https://sites.google.com/a/chromium.org/chromedriver/downloads) and replace the bundled "chromedriver" file with the one you downloaded then rename the downloaded file "chromedriver" instead.
+The functional tests that come with BasicBlog use selenium and are written for the selenium Chrome WebDriver.
+The project comes with the driver for MacOS, but if you want to run the functional tests on other OSes you can download the corresponding Chrome Webdriver, (https://sites.google.com/a/chromium.org/chromedriver/downloads) and replace the bundled "chromedriver" file with the one you downloaded then rename the downloaded file "chromedriver" instead.
 Make sure you only have one "chromedriver" file in the project's